Saas-Starter-Kit/SAAS-Starter-Kit-Pro/server/emails/readme.md

 operational and setup.
 Only styling is required.

-The emails not in the Email Marketing directory are all transactional emails and should not be moved or deleted.
+The emails not in the Email Marketing directory are all transactional emails and should not be moved or deleted as this will affect the functionality of the app.